Frequently Asked Questions In Pregnancy

 When will I have an ultrasound?
 And is it necessary to have one?

 While ultrasounds obtained to evaluate ongoing problems seem to be of clear benefit, the advantage of screening ultrasounds is widely debated.
 Because ultrasound may detect some but not all birth defects, the benefit of the procedure early in pregnancy is not always clear.
 Despite this debate, many patients and health care practitioners decide to obtain an ultrasound at 16 to 20 weeks of pregnancy, when the pregnancy is large enough to be seen in some detail but still young enough that if severe defects are found, termination of the pregnancy could be considered.
-Recently, it has become common to have blood tests and a special ultrasound called a nuchal translucency screening during the first trimester to screen for abnormalities.
+Recently, it has become common to have blood tests alone or in combination with a special ultrasound called a nuchal translucency screening during the first trimester to screen for birth defects.

 Should I have a blood test for Down syndrome?

 The decision to pursue genetic testing is a personal one.
-It is probably best to consider your preferences in advance.
 If a severe birth defect or syndrome were detected, would you consider pregnancy termination (abortion)?
 Would you just want to know so you could prepare yourself and others before the birth?
 Medical management of a continuing pregnancy will probably not change based on the results of the test.

 While these decisions are difficult, it is perhaps best to consider the issue before proceeding with testing.
 Getting information simply for the sake of having information is not always best.

-Because there is a small risk of miscarriage with amniocentesis and because the majority of Down syndrome babies are born to younger women (even though the risk is lower in younger women, younger women have more babies than older women) there has been lots of interest in developing tests that don't require such an invasive procedure.
+There is a small risk of miscarriage with amniocentesis and CVS.
+And the majority of Down syndrome babies are born to younger women (even though the risk is lower in younger women, younger women have more babies than older women).
+So, there has been lots of interest in developing tests that don't require such an invasive procedure.
 Several noninvasive screening tests have been developed, each of which measures the levels of different substances in the maternal blood.
 For example blood tests and a special ultrasound called a nuchal translucency screening during the first trimester can help a couple evaluate their risk of having a baby with Down syndrome.
 A newer screening test looks for small amounts of fetal DNA in a mother's circulation.

-Women at increased risk then have the option of choosing amniocentesis or another test, chorionic villus sampling (CVS) in which a small amount of placental tissue is removed.
+Women at increased risk on screening then have the option of choosing amniocentesis or CVS.
 It is important to remember that a screening test with a positive result does not mean that there is a problem with the pregnancy.
 A positive result indicates that the risk of complication like Down syndrome is higher (not high) and that the couple needs to consider if further testing is appropriate.
-Similarly, a test that is negative doesn't mean that there is absolutely no problem, just that the chances of a problem are less likely.
+Similarly, a test that is negative doesn't mean that there is absolutely no problem.
+It just means that the chances of a problem are less likely.